A Survey of Graph Transformers: Architectures, Theories and Applications

-In the last part of this survey, we will explore the potential future directions of GT.
+In the last part of this survey, we discuss potential future directions of GT.

 This survey aims to provide a thorough analysis of GTs from multiple perspectives, including their model architectures, expressivity, and applications.
 While recent reviews have mainly focused on architectural aspects~\cite{min2022transformer, muller2024attending}, our work distinguishes itself within three aspects: (1) comprehensive architectural insights, (2) systematic analysis of theoretical expressivity of GTs, (3) extensive investigation of cross-domain applications.
-We also explore prospective research directions with recent advance in GTs.
+More importantly, these three perspectives are connected through the unified framework in \cref{fig:framework}, which provides a more systematic way to understand GT design choices and their corresponding capabilities.
+We also explore prospective research directions with recent advances in GTs.

 \textbf{Roadmap.} The rest of this paper is organized as follows.
-Section~\ref{sec.prelimiary} introduces the preliminaries of the survey.
+Section~\ref{sec.prelimiary} introduces the preliminaries.
 Section~\ref{sec.architectures} reviews the four categories of GTs from the perspective of architecture.
 In Section~\ref{sec.theory}, we summarize the expressive capability of GTs and connect them to graph learning methodologies.
 Section~\ref{sec.applications} reviews the applications of GTs.
-We point out the future research directions in Section~\ref{sec.future} and conclude the paper in Section~\ref{sec.conclusion}.
+We discuss the current situation of graph learning and point out the future research directions in Section~\ref{sec.future} and conclude the paper in Section~\ref{sec.conclusion}.